aaron-grau/curic/react/demos/jbuilder_demo/README.md

 # Jbuilder Exercises

-Begin by cloning this repository on your machine.
+To get started, download this [skeleton][jbuilder-zip].
 Run `bundle install`, then run `bundle exec rake db:setup`.
 To get the test database setup correctly, run `bundle exec rake db:seed RAILS_ENV=test --trace`.

 Once you're set up, run the specs using `bundle exec rspec spec`.
 These are testing whether our API is sending the correct information.
 We're going to be writing some Jbuilder templates to make them pass.

 The first thing we need to do is set up our routes.
 All of our controllers are